stevenmiller888/stevenmiller888.github.com/articles/2015-08-11-mind-how-to-build-a-neural-network/index.md

 *Check out [this short video](https://www.youtube.com/watch?v=GlcnxUlrtek) for a great explanation of identifying global minima in a cost function as a way to determine necessary weight changes.*

 If you enjoyed learning about how neural networks work, check out [Part Two](/mind-how-to-build-a-neural-network-part-2) of this post to learn how to build your own neural network.

-**Note: I've been working on a new project called [Maji Config](https://maji.cloud/products/config).
-If you're tired of duplicating config all over your codebase, or having to redeploy all your apps whenever you need to change config, this might work well for you.
-I'd love to hear what you think of it.
-Feel free to send me an <a href="mailto:stevenmiller888@me.com?Subject=Hello">email</a>.**